Noisy Creek

 About

-Noisy Creek Campground is situated at the south end of Sullivan Lake in the Colville National Forest, approximately 90 miles north of Spokane and 20 miles from the US-Canada border.
-The campground features private, well-spaced campsites set back from the 1,291-acre lake, suitable for both tent and RV camping.
-Hall Mountain rises dramatically from the eastern shore to over 6,000 feet, creating a stunning backdrop.
-The campground serves as a trailhead for two major hiking routes.
-The Lakeshore Trail, a designated National Scenic Trail, runs 4.2 miles along the eastern shore with viewpoints of the lake, making it a popular day-hike for all ages.
-The Noisy Creek Trail follows the creek for two miles before climbing sharply to the summit of Hall Mountain.
-Sullivan Lake provides excellent fishing for Kokanee salmon and burbot, with most success from boats.
-Swimming, kayaking, canoeing, and paddle boarding are popular activities.
-Wildlife viewing opportunities abound, with individual bighorn sheep from the Hall Mountain herd occasionally passing through the campground.
-Black bears, cougars, and bobcats inhabit the area, along with diverse bird species.
-The surrounding forest features abundant western larch, aspen, and cottonwood trees that create vibrant fall colors.
-Nearby attractions include the historic town of Metaline Falls, Crawford State Park with Gardiner Cave tours, and Seattle City Light's Boundary Hydroelectric Project near the international border.
+Noisy Creek Campground is located at the south end of Sullivan Lake, approximately 90 miles north of Spokane and just 20 miles from the US-Canada border.
+The campground offers 19 individual campsites and one group site, all with picnic tables and fire rings.
+Sites are set back from the lake among western larch, aspen, and cottonwood trees.
+Two major hiking trails are accessible directly from the campground.
+The Lakeshore Trail, a designated National Scenic Trail, runs 4.2 miles along the eastern shore with lake viewpoints.
+The Noisy Creek Trail follows the creek for two miles before ascending Hall Mountain.
+Sullivan Lake covers 1,291 acres with depths reaching 320 feet, supporting burbot and Kokanee salmon fishing.
+Wildlife viewing is excellent in the area.
+The Hall Mountain bighorn sheep herd occasionally passes through the campground, and black bears, cougars, and bobcats inhabit the surrounding forest.
+Nearby attractions include Crawford State Park with Gardiner Cave tours and Seattle City Light's Boundary Hydroelectric Project tours.

 Directions